tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Kelly/Lesson Notes/4.5 Quantum Physics/Electron Energies; Joules and Electronvolts.md

 where:
 	**φ = workfunction energy** = the **minimum** energy required to **liberate** an electron from the **surface** of a metal 1/2mv$^2$ = kinetic energy of the liberated system.

+A minimum frequency is required to overcome the workfunction eergy, This is known as the **threshold frequency